-This tool can help to get a good collimation for the telescope optic.
-It include two method, centering the ring of a defocused star, or examining the deformation in the corner of the image using a 9 panel display.
+This tool can help to inspect the image and get a good collimation for the telescope optic.
+It include the image HFD inspection and two collimation method, centering the ring of a defocused star, or examining the deformation in the corner of the image using a 9 panel display.

 Before any attempt with this procedure you must carefully read the telescope documentation, Beware that doing it wrong can make the secondary mirror to fall on the primary.